FAQs - fish

 What makes Riverford fish different?

-As with our veg, fruit and meat, you can enjoy fish as part of your recipe box from Riverford in the knowledge that it has been ethically sourced; supporting small scale fishermen and providing great tasting, locally caught food.
+As with our veg, fruit and meat, you can enjoy fish from Riverford in the knowledge that it has been ethically sourced; supporting small scale fishermen and providing great tasting, locally caught food.
 We’ve done the legwork for you.

 Why do you only sell line-caught fish?